pachyderm/docs-content/latest/enterprise/auth/authentication/deactivate-auth.md

 weight: 6
 ---

-When you deactivate authorization, all permissions granted to users on Pachyderm resources are removed.
-Everyone that can connect to Pachyderm is back to being a clusterAdmin (can access and modify all data in all repos).
+When you deactivate authorization, all permissions granted to users on {{%productName%}} resources are removed.
+Everyone that can connect to {{%productName%}} is back to being a clusterAdmin (can access and modify all data in all repos).

 ## Before You Start